-On July 1, 2003, the Joint Gas Line adopted the provisions of the Governmental Accounting Standards Board Statement No. 34, Basic Financial Statement - and Management's Discussion and Analysis - For State and Local Governments.
+The accompanying basic financial statements have been prepared in conformity with Governmental Accounting Standards Board Statement No. 34, Basic Financial Statement - and Management's Discussion and Analysis - For State and Local Governments.
 Statement No. 34 establishes standards for external reporting for all state and local governmental entities which includes a Statement of Fund Net Assets, a Statement of Revenues, Expenses, and Changes in Fund Net Assets, and a Statement of Cash Flows.
 It also requires classifications of net assets into three components - invested in capital assets, net of related debt, restricted, and unrestricted.
 These classifications are defined as follows: